ayush51/tutorial/tutorial.md

 ### Introduction

 ###### Welcome to Surfly!

+There are two ways in which you can use Surfly, for outbound uses (the link on the website), or inbound uses (full integration).
+The simplist way in which to use Surfly is the outbound case, you can simply type the website you want to browse, and invite others to join you by sending them the url.

 Surfly enables you to integrate our co-browsing technology fully into your own website.
 The appearance of the co-browsing session can be fully customised to allow for a seamless addition to your website.
 Surfly is easy to set up, as it only requires a small addition to your website's source code.
 You may also adapt the functionality of the session, by enabling the options you